bharathram350/real-estate-bc/README.md

-# FractoReal: A Blockchain-based Real Estate Tokenization and Management System
+# Real-estate-bc : A Blockchain-based Real Estate Tokenization and Management System

-> **Disclaimer**: This project was developed for educational purposes only and should not be used in production environments.
-The code and resources provided here are intended to demonstrate the concepts and technology discussed in the thesis and provided as-is without warranty of any kind.

 ## Description

-FractoReal is a blockchain-based real estate management system that leverages smart contracts to facilitate the management and fractional ownership of real estate properties.
+Real-estate-bc is a blockchain-based real estate management system that leverages smart contracts to facilitate the management and fractional ownership of real estate properties.
 The system allows property owners to tokenize their real estate assets into NFTs (Non-Fungible Tokens) and further fractionalize them into ERC-1155 tokens.
 This enables multiple investors to own fractions of a property, making real estate investment more accessible and liquid.
 The system also provides a DAO (Decentralized Autonomous Organization) for managing the properties and making decisions collectively for shared assets, as well as rent distribution and charge management functionalities.

 ## Deployed Smart Contracts Addresses